siongui/userpages/content/articles/2012/06/18/load-external-javascript-or-css-file-dynamically%en.rst

 :modified: 2015-02-23 10:27
 :tags: JavaScript, CORS, CSS
 :category: JavaScript
-:summary: Load JavaScript or CSS on demand.
+:summary: Load JavaScript_ or CSS_ on demand.
 :adsu: yes

-Sometimes it is useful to load JavaScript or CSS file dynamically.
+Sometimes it is useful to load JavaScript_ or CSS_ file dynamically.
 In [1]_ and [2]_, there are several different method to do this.
 Here I do not do anything original.
-I just summarize the posts and give a single function to load external JavaScript or CSS files on demand in two different ways.
-The following is my summarized function to load JavaScript or CSS:
+I just summarize the posts and give a single function to load external JavaScript_ or CSS_ files on demand in two different ways.
+The following is my summarized function to load JavaScript_ or CSS_:

 Source Code
 +++++++++++